-With a research platform in Mechanical Engineering, we research methods, tools and rationale to support companies capability to innovative sustainable solutions with higher value to the customers.
+With a research platform in Mechanical Engineering and focusing Digital Product Development, we research methods, tools and rationale to support companies capability to innovative sustainable solutions with higher value to the customers.

 Product Development Research Areas within the field of mechanical engineering